utakamo/oasis/README.md

 # OpenWrt AI Support Application - aihelper
-This application is currently under development...このアプリケーションは現在開発中です...
+This application is currently under development...

 ## How to install aihelper
 ```